 According to several of these studies, St. John’s wort may be more effective than a placebo (sugar pill), and as effective as prescription antidepressants, in treating mild depression.
 Two studies in the United States found that St. John’s wort was no better than a placebo for treating moderate to severe depression.

-The true benefits of St. John's Wort are still being explored.
+The true benefits of St. John's wort are still being explored.
 If you do choose to use it, however, here is some information you'll need to know.

-How do I take St. John's Wort?
+How do I take St. John's wort?

-What are the potential benefits of using St. John's Wort?
+What are the potential benefits of using St. John's wort?

-What should I watch out for if I use St. John's Wort?
+What should I watch out for if I use St. John's wort?

 - Increased sensitivity to the sun, especially if you are fair-skinned and taking large doses

-- Increased blood pressure
+- Increase in blood pressure

-© Copyright 1995-2009 The Cleveland Clinic Foundation.
+© Copyright 1995-2017 The Cleveland Clinic Foundation.
 All rights reserved.

 This information is provided by the Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
 Please consult your health care provider for advice about a specific medical condition.
-This document was last reviewed on: 8/27/2009…#9304
+This document was last reviewed on: 5/16/2017…#9304